MrKintu/XentePaymentsSDK-1/ReadMe.txt

-This is a guide on how to use the Xente Java SDK.
+This is a guide on how to use the XentePayments Java SDK.

 - The SDK is divided into two main parts: the Components and the Services.
 - The SDK user shall mainly interact with the Components package and the Services package shall run in the background.
-- The Xente package takes in two JSON files as parameters for the SDK to work: Credentials JSON File & Transaction JSON File.
+- The XentePayments package takes in two JSON files as parameters for the SDK to work: Credentials JSON File & Transaction JSON File.
-- The Credentials JSON has information about the integrator's Xente log in while the Transaction JSON contains information about the transaction that the user would like to perform.
+- The Credentials JSON has information about the integrator's XentePayments log in while the Transaction JSON contains information about the transaction that the user would like to perform.

 - The Credentials JSON looks as such: